wa1YanLeung/bear-tracker/README.md

 # Bear Tracker

 ## This app demonstrates the use of Google Map in React.
-Users can create markers on the map.
+Users can search locations and create markers on the map.

 https://bear-tracking.netlify.app/